zeek/zeek/doc/frameworks/comm.rst

 =============

 Receiving remote events is similar to remote prints.
-Just use :bro:see:`Comm::subscribe_to_events` and possibly define any new events along with handlers that peers may want to send.
+Just use :bro:see:`BrokerComm::subscribe_to_events` and possibly define any new events along with handlers that peers may want to send.

 .. btest-include:: ${DOC_ROOT}/frameworks/comm/events-listener.bro

 To send events, there are two choices.
-The first is to use call :bro:see:`Comm::event` directly.
-The second option is to use :bro:see:`Comm::auto_event` to make it so a particular event is automatically sent to peers whenever it is called locally via the normal event invocation syntax.
+The first is to use call :bro:see:`BrokerComm::event` directly.
+The second option is to use :bro:see:`BrokerComm::auto_event` to make it so a particular event is automatically sent to peers whenever it is called locally via the normal event invocation syntax.